- Contractor Resources

 Are you thinking about taking a break?
-Sometimes contractors need to close their limited company – whether for a short period of time or indefinitely.
+Sometimes contractors need to close their limited company, whether for a short period or indefinitely.
 If this is the case, there are a few different options available.
-While there’s plenty of advice around how to start a limited company, understanding what’s involved in closing your company isn’t always simple.
+While there’s plenty of advice on starting a limited company, understanding what’s involved in limited company closure isn’t always straightforward.

-We’ve broken down the options available to you depending on whether your company is solvent and insolvent.
+We’ve broken down the options available to you depending on whether your company is solvent or insolvent.

 If you want to close down a limited company while its solvent (it has enough assets to discharge its liabilities), then there are two options available to you:

 Dissolution is an option only if the capital gain released is less than £25,000.
 Before you strike off your limited company, you must follow the correct process.
 This involves: